Robert Sobukwe: Childhood: 1924–1947

 Sobukwe was born in Graaff-Reinet in the Eastern Cape Province on 5 December 1924.
 Robert Sobukwe was the youngest child.
 He had five siblings which consisted of four brothers and one sister.
-While his father who was from Lesotho worked as a general store clerk and part-time woodcutter, Sobukwe's Xhosa mother served as a domestic worker in white homes.
+While his father who was from Lesotho worked as a general store clerk and part-time woodcutter, Sobukwe's Xhosa mother served as a domestic worker in white homes and as cook at the local hospital.
 Robert's earliest education was a mission school in Graaff Reinet located in South Africa.
-At age 15, Sobukwe continued and eventually completed his secondary education at the Healdtown Institute, which provided a Methodist Christian and liberal arts education to all students.
+His older brother was his first real exposure to literature at an early when at age 15, Sobukwe continued and eventually completed his secondary education at the Healdtown Institute, which provided a Methodist Christian and liberal arts education to all students.
+He spent six years at Healdtown Institue where he spent six years studying with financial assistance from George Caley.
+There he earned his Junior Certificate.
 When he finished his education there he enrolled for a Primary Teachers' Training Course for two years.
 However he didn't receive a teaching post.
 Later on Sobukwe's education went on a pause in 1943 when he suffered from tuberculosis.

 Fort Hare: 1947–1949

 In 1947, Sobukwe enrolled at the South African Native College at Fort Hare, the premier undergraduate institution for black students of his time.
 Sobukwe registered for a BA at Fort Hare, majoring in English, Xhosa, and Native Administration.
 Although Sobukwe was initially not interested in politics, his study of Native Administration (relating to the administration of South Africa's Bantustans), combined with his exposure to politics at Fort Hare, made Sobukwe keener to the topic.
 Later on, he became more focused on poetry and drama.
 His focus on politics was driven by the influence of his lecturer, Cecil Ntloko.
-He was a follower of the All African Convention (AAC).
+He was a follower of the All-African Convention (AAC).
 Sobukwe and his three friends started a daily publication called Beware.
 The publication had non-collaboration and critiques of Native Representative Councils and Native Advisory Boards.